Should I vape?

 What is vaping?

-It’s like smoking only instead of inhaling smoke filled with cancer-causing toxins to get your nicotine hit, you inhale vapour through an e-cigarette (e-cig) or vapouriser – a battery-powered gadget that converts liquid nicotine into a vapor.
+It’s like smoking cigarettes.
+Only instead of inhaling smoke filled with cancerous toxins to get your nicotine hit, you inhale vapour through an e-cigarette (e-cig) or vapouriser (a battery-powered gadget that converts liquid nicotine into a vapor).
+Hence the name, vape.

 Vaping products vary massively, but most contain three things: a battery, an atomiser, and a replaceable cartridge.

-The cartridge contains varying levels of nicotine (this can be anything from zero to a massive 36mg – basically a Benson & Hedges minus the filter) mixed with propylene glycol or glycerin (or both), water and sometimes flavourings.
+The cartridge contains varying levels of strength of e liquid (this can be anything from zero to a massive 36mg – basically a Benson & Hedges minus the filter) mixed with propylene glycol or glycerin (or both), water and sometimes flavourings.
 When you inhale, the liquid is heated up and turns it into water vapour.
-They don’t contain tobacco, but some contain chemicals which can be harmful.
+This vapour doesn’t have any tobacco smoke in it, but it does contain chemicals which can be harmful.

-Designed to give you the look and feel of smoking, they were originally marketed as an aid to help smokers quit or cut down, but now non-smokers are taking up the habit.
+Vapes were originally designed to give you the look and feel of smoking and marketed as an aid to quitting smoking, but now non-smokers are taking up the habit.

 Yes.
-While they’re probably less toxic than cigarettes, the bottom line is most still deliver nicotine into your lungs – and nicotine is highly addictive.
+While they’re probably less harmful than tobacco cigarettes, the bottom line is most still deliver nicotine into your lungs – and nicotine is highly addictive.

-Health officials argue anything that contains nicotine should be treated with caution.
-Nicotine gives you a buzz and can make you feel more awake and positive, but when you try to withdraw it can lead to tiredness, irritability, hunger and cravings.
+Health officials actually argue anything that contains nicotine should be treated with caution.
+Nicotine gives you a buzz and can make you feel more awake and positive.
+But when you try to withdraw it can lead to tiredness, irritability, hunger and cravings.

-And equally addictive could be the habit itself – some people find vaping so soothing and sociable that puffing out vape rings can be hard to give up.
+And equally addictive could be the habit itself.
+Some people find vaping so soothing and sociable that puffing out vape rings can be hard to give up.
+It’s truly like the habit of smoking traditional cigarettes, just without the nastier long term consequences.

 Here’s where it all gets a bit confusing.
-Because vapourisers don’t contain all the dangerous carcinogenic chemicals found in cigarettes they’re sold as a safer, cleaner alternative to smoking.
+Since vapourisers don’t contain all the dangerous carcinogenic chemicals found in cigarettes, they’re sold as a safer, cleaner alternative to smoking.
 However, this doesn’t mean vaping’s a harmless habit.
+They might not cause cancer, but they still contain chemicals and nicotine which can damage your body and cause addiction.

-Some e-cigs have been found to contain diethylene glycol instead of propylene glycol (the main ingredient in antifreeze) and acetaldehyde (a probable carcinogen).
-One study found much higher concentrations of formaldehyde (the stuff used to treat warts and verrucas) in e-cigs than regular cigarettes.
+For example, some e-cigs have been found to contain diethylene glycol instead of propylene glycol (the main ingredient in antifreeze) and acetaldehyde (a probable carcinogen).
+One study even found much higher concentrations of formaldehyde (the stuff used to treat warts and verrucas) in e-cigs than regular cigarettes.

 Unlike smoking, you can vape anytime, anywhere, allowing you to constantly inhale nicotine.
-Our bodies quickly adapt to want more and more, and if you’re using a vape with a lot of nicotine in it, you could quickly find yourself sucking on the equivalent of a packet of fags a day.
+So if you’re wondering ‘is vaping better than smoking?’ it’s definitely more convenient.
+But this isn’t necessarily a good thing.
+Our bodies quickly adapt to want more and more, and if you’re using a vape with a lot of nicotine in it, you could easily find yourself sucking on the equivalent of a packet of fags a day.

-However, vaping hasn’t yet been linked to cancer in the way cigarettes are.
+However, vaping hasn’t yet been linked to cancer or heart disease in the way cigarettes are.
 Most studies to date conclude that the only health risk of vaping is a dry throat and increased dehydration.

-The idea of e-cigarettes is to reproduce the smoking experience as closely as possible with enough of nicotine hit to stave off craving a cigarette.
-So if you want to quit smoking but find it hard to give up the physical act of holding a cigarette between your fingers, then yes, they will help.
-However, they won’t be available on the NHS until 2016.
+The idea of e-cigarettes is to reproduce the smoking experience as closely as possible with enough of a nicotine hit to stave off craving a cigarette.
+So if you find it hard to give up the physical act of smoking, then yes, they will help.
+Just keep in mind, they won’t be available through the NHS, so you’ll have to buy them from your local shops.
+What the NHS do provide are stop smoking services that might be able to help – free of charge.

 Can I vape in public?